 When was the last time you reflected on how your organization collects, manages, evaluates and reports on data?
 Data management and impact reporting tend to be overlooked due to competing priorities, limited resources and lack of internal expertise and time.
 As nonprofit organizations, it’s important to step back, take stock and revisit your relationship with data.

-How Do You Data?
+How Do You Do Data?

 Nonprofits are accustomed to tracking data that focuses on three main things: donor demographics, giving trends and program statistics.
 We often fall back on traditional methodologies for collecting and managing data such as using scorecards, surveys, focus groups, interviews, databases and spreadsheets to store and analyze the data.
 We then tell stories using newsletters, targeted emails, stewardship reports and case studies to demonstrate success.
 Clearly, collecting and managing data is just the tip of the iceberg.
 Ensuring that you have a viable plan and diverse methodologies for translating and sharing that data with key constituents – donors, partners, volunteers, employees and community – is critical to ensuring your impact is tied back to your mission.